 Think through what types of tasks you and your executive do every day.
 Are there skills you can learn that will benefit your projects?
 Take an Excel course to make those weekly reports more efficient.
 Learn Photoshop or Illustrator if you find you are consistently working on invitations and publications.
 What activities will add value to your role and your organization?
 Goal setting for executive assistants an be easier to imagine when you consider shifting the lens a bit.
 Try setting goals with your executive to see how your personal objectives can positively impact all parties day-to-day.

 Choose goals that will elevate your life

 As an executive assistant, you dedicate your work to serving others, getting work done, and improving the lives of those you support.
-When you are setting goals for yourself, think about giving to yourself what you give to others.
+When you are setting executive assistant objectives for yourself, think about giving to yourself what you give to others.
 What will advance your life both professionally and personally?